NafiurSiddiqui/NeonText/README.md

 - One of the most trickiest and challenging part was to get the height of each characters, which i did with the help of masking a canvas.

 - Dynamic calculation of price and dimensions

+- Caching with local storage to reassure user gets the text, dimension, price where they left in case they close or refresh the tab.

 - Responsiveness ensure to adapt to all of the devices out there.